pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 If the text includes illustrations or characters that must be filled in by hand, or certain kinds of tabular or charted data, the reason for using the photographic step is clear.
-If, however, the text is simply typescript and nothing else,&nbsp;{%- include columnbreak.html canvas=127 col=2 -%}&nbsp;the justification of the extra cost must be found elsewhere.
+If, however, the text is simply typescript and nothing else, {% include columnbreak.html canvas=127 col=2 %} the justification of the extra cost must be found elsewhere.

 There are three reasons for incurring this additional area cost: first, the